alper/alpernl/content/posts/the-year-in-culture/index.md

 I managed to avoid going to theater plays and went to one opera “Les Contes d'Hoffmann”in the Komische Oper which was delightful.

 I guess I can in part explain this shift by my consumption of games.
 Even without owning a console there is more than enough stuff to play.
 Here are nineteen games I played for the first time in 2015.
-Some of them were played only once and some of them were played for dozens of hours ((It could be insightful but I don't think I want to look at my Steam hours summed over the year.)).
+Some of them were played only once and some of them were played for dozens of hours [^2].

 - Borderlands 2
 - Nuclear Throne